Integration Process

 Ever used a voice assistant and wondered, how does it all work—start to finish?

 It starts the moment you say something like “Hey Gos.”
-But what actually hears you?
-A low-power, on-device model is constantly listening—for that specific phrase—without draining your battery or sending anything to the cloud.
-Why is this privacy-friendly?
-Because none of your data leaves the device unless the wake word is detected.
-(Think of it as your phone politely ignoring you until you really need it.)
+But what’s actually hearing you?
+A low-power, on-device model runs constantly, listening for that specific phrase without draining your battery or uploading anything to the cloud.
+Why’s this privacy-friendly?
+None of your data leaves the device unless the wake word is detected.
+Your phone basically ignores you until you really need it.

 Pro Tip: On-device models are often built using frameworks like TensorFlow Lite or Edge Impulse to save resources.